Abhinav-Khot/jlox/docs/Arrays.md

 ```

 ## `get(index)`
 Returns the value at the specified index.
+Indexing is 0-based.

 ///warn
 If index is out of bounds, an error is thrown.